slamdata/quasar-fdw/README.md

 This will build the 5 docker images if necessary, start up the mongodb and quasar containers, then iteratively run the test images.
 Its a good way to test in different OSes.

+Note: This requires more memory than the basic vagrant docker box has, so if you see errors on the big test, thats why.

 ### Adding more pushdown features

 If [quasar](https://github.com/quasar-analytics/quasar) adds operators, it would be good to update this FDW to support pushdown of that operator.
 This can be done in the [quasar_query.c](src/quasar_query.c) file: